blitzcode/hue-dashboard/README.md

 # TODO

-There's a large amount of `TODO` comments around the code, pointing out potential bugs and limitations, recording my thoughts in future improvements.
+There's a large amount of `TODO` comments around the code, pointing out potential bugs and limitations, recording my thoughts for future improvements.

 # Legal